 These are all worthwhile goals, particularly in light of the consistent oppression of academics in Middle Eastern countries over the last thirty years.
 Matthew Schwitzer’s 2013 Al Jazeera article The Destruction of Iraq’s intellectuals discusses the shocking decline of academic institutions in that country since the imposition of international sanctions in 1990.
 After the US invasion of Iraq in 2003 there was some hope that the universities would be restored, but according to Schwitzer, conditions for intellectuals went from bad to worse.
 Universities were looted, libraries were burned, and professors were increasingly restricted in what they could teach, some even killed to keep them silent.

 For the sake of a free and accurate press, and for academic freedom, researchers must have access to original sources.
 It is a journalistic maxim – and an academic one as well – that you are only as good as your sources.
-Callimachi’s article – whose findings impact not only our understanding of recent Iraqi history, but will likely shape future strategies in the fight against terrorism and insurgencies – could not have been written without the documents she has been criticized for appropriating.
+Callimachi’s articles not only broaden our understanding of recent Iraqi history, but will likely shape future strategies in the fight against terrorism and insurgencies.
+And they could not have been written without the documents she has been criticized for appropriating.

 Allowing any government, whether democratic or dictatorial, stable or tottering, to assume control of scholarly research has historically proven to be disastrous for the freedom of its people.
 Nevertheless, MESA argues that “representatives of the Iraqi state, and certainly not foreign journalists … should control the disposition of any documents.”
 In war zones, surely the first priority should be to secure any documents safely, and to get quick use of the information they contain, not to apply for permission from a government bureau before undertaking standard journalistic investigation.